-Bradley University's Enterprise Services department is a support organization whose mission is to recommend, provide, and maintain quality computing systems and services that enrich Bradley's teaching and learning environment, as well as the administrative functions of the University.
+Bradley University's Computing Services department is a support organization whose mission is to recommend, provide, and maintain quality computing systems and services that enrich Bradley's teaching and learning environment, as well as the administrative functions of the University.
 Computing Services is committed to the effectiveness of its support services, the development of its staff, and reliability of its systems.

-2. Service Desk
+2. Technology HelpDesk

-The Service Desk, located in the Reserve Room of the Cullom-Davis Library, provides faculty, staff, and students with a single point of contact for technology-related products and services supported by Division of Information Technology.
+The Technology HelpDesk, located in the Reserve Room of the Cullom-Davis Library, provides faculty, staff, and students with a single point of contact for technology-related products and services supported by Information Resources and Technology.
 The HelpDesk has documentation available to assist faculty, students, and staff in the effective use of Bradley's technology resources.